-The two pieces of legislation have conflicting mandates partially, some overlap, and cover a wide range of options.7 min read
+The two pieces of legislation have conflicting mandates partially, some overlap, and cover a wide range of options.6 min read

 FMLA CA stands for Family and Medical Leave in California.
 Human Resource administrators encounter many challenges when faced with requests from employees for leaves of absence.
 No one law covers the leave of absence and each individual case plays out differently according to an employee’s needs.

-Along with the FMLA, California has the California Family Rights Act known as CFRA.
-The two pieces of legislation have conflicting mandates partially, some overlap, and cover a wide range of options.
+Along with the FMLA, California has the California Family Rights Act, also referred to as CFRA.
+These two pieces of legislation have conflicting mandates; partially, some overlap and cover a wide range of options.
 CFRA applies to employers who have 50 or more employees.
 Compliance remains mandatory.
-Employers must post notices of the FMLA and the CFRA in common areas explaining what the employee’s family leave rights are.
+Employers must post notices of the FMLA as well as the CFRA in common areas explaining what the employee’s family leave rights are.

-The following list gives what FMLA the Federal law and what CFRA in the state of California have in common:
+The following list gives what the federal FMLA and what the FMLA in the state of California have in common:

 - Time off for employees with a serious health condition

 - Time off for employees whose family members have a serious condition